-The TPS54JB20 uses D-CAP3 mode control to achieve the fast load transient while maintaining the ease-of-use feature.
-The D-CAP3 control architecture includes an internal ripple generation network enabling the use of very low-ESR output capacitors such as multi-layered ceramic capacitors (MLCC) and low ESR polymer capacitors.
+The TPS548A29 uses D-CAP3 mode control to achieve the fast load transient while maintaining the ease-of-use feature.
+The D-CAP3 control architecture includes an internal ripple generation network, enabling the use of very low-ESR output capacitors such as multi-layered ceramic capacitors (MLCC) and low-ESR polymer capacitors.
 No external current sensing network or voltage compensators are required with D-CAP3 control architecture.
 The role of the internal ripple generation network is to emulate the ripple component of the inductor current information and then combine it with the voltage feedback signal to regulate the loop operation.
 The amplitude of the ramp is determined by $V{IN}$ , $V{OUT}$ , operating frequency, and the R-C time-constant of the internal ramp circuit.
-At different switching frequency settings (see $\frac{1}{8}$ 7-1), the R-C time-constant varies to maintain relatively constant ramp amplitude.
-Also, the device uses internal circuitry to cancel the dc offset caused by injected ramp, and significantly reduces the dc offset caused by the output ripple voltage, especially under light load condition.
+At different switching frequency settings (see Table 7-1), the R-C time-constant varies to maintain relatively constant ramp amplitude.
+Also, the device utilizes internal circuitry to cancel the dc offset caused by injected ramp and significantly reduce the dc offset caused by the output ripple voltage, especially under light load condition.

-For any control topologies supporting no external compensation design, there is a minimum range, maximum range, or both, of the output filter it can support.
-The output filter used with the TPS54JB20 is a low-pass L-C circuit.
+For any control topologies that do not support external compensation design, there is a minimum range of the output filter, maximum range of the output filter, or both, it can support.
+The output filter used with the TPS548A29 is a low-pass L-C circuit.
 This L-C filter has double pole that is described in Equation 3.